06.15.11

 Hello again!
 Well today was another great experience for Dad and me.
 Once again we visited another children's project in a local church.
 When we arrived we received a grand welcome by the children.
 We were escorted by a child to our seats and then they sang songs of worship and danced.
 Unexpectedly, the children came and pulled us up front to dance with them.
 All I can say is you should've been there to see my dad and I. It was a must see, I'm hoping the photographer captured some pictures that I can share eventually.

-tour of the facility and how each area of the project was run and
+facility and how each area of the project was run and operated.

-operated.
-What an awesome job the staff and volunteers do with
+What an awesome job the staff and volunteers do with these

-these children!
-They have so little to work with but yet accomplish
+children!
+They have so little to work with but yet accomplish so

 had made.
 I was very humbled!